 His teenage and college years in Alabama lead to the formation of Bible Study, a collective of songwriters including Higgins, Emily Dozier-Ezell, and Kori Hensell.
 Their self-described "convoluted folk" genre garnered much attention in West Alabama, including performances at the Kentuck Folk Art Museum and the historic Bama Theatre.
 In 2014, Bible Study released their first record, Guilt Trip, recorded at WouldYou Studios in Baton Rouge, Louisiana, under the direction of England in 1819's Andrew Callaway.

-Higgins currently splits his time between Nashville, Tennessee, and Greensboro, Alabama, where he is has completed his first solo album, BLIGHT, a collection of new songs dealing with the ideas of blight, destruction, history, and responsibility, with producer Parker McAnnally (Single Lock Records, The Prescriptions), to be released in Winter 2018.
+Higgins currently splits his time between Nashville, Tennessee, and Greensboro, Alabama, where he is completing his first solo album, BLIGHT, a collection of new songs dealing with the ideas of blight, destruction, history, and responsibility, with producer Parker McAnnally (Single Lock Records, The Prescriptions), to be released in 2019.